From Zero to Website: How Easy It Is to Get Started with Zola

 git submodule add https://github.com/mxaddict/zolanight.git themes/zolanight

-Next, open your config.toml file (created in Step 2) and tell Zola to use the
+Next, open your zola.toml file (created in Step 2) and tell Zola to use the

 title = "My Awesome Zola Site"